jnozzi/cocoadev.com/markdown/GettingTheRootVolumeName.md

 ----

 I'd agree with the last post.
-If you need a HFS path do it the proper way (General/CFURLCopyFileSystemPath etc).
+If you need a HFS path do it the proper way (CFURLCopyFileSystemPath etc).

 ----
 Indeed.
-General/WorksForMe is a very easy way to create software which breaks inexplicably on other people's computers.
+WorksForMe is a very easy way to create software which breaks inexplicably on other people's computers.